Courses

 ADVISE: Readiness for college-level English or ESL 188

-The course promotes active learning and engagement with the realities of entrepreneurship, encouraging entrepreneurial thinking beyond just learning the concepts of planning, funding, pitching and marketing their creative ideas.
+A practical and experience-centric approach to entrepreneurship.
+This practice-based method focuses on nurturing an entrepreneurial mindset and skill set and equips students with tools to bring one�s ideas from concept to launch.
+The course promotes active learning and engagement with the realities of entrepreneurship, encouraging entrepreneurial thinking beyond just learning the concepts of planning, funding, pitching, and marketing creative ideas.

 PREREQ.: DSGN 105; Completion of or concurrent enrollment in: ENTR 101